 For more information on the Little Free Library program, visit https://littlefreelibrary.org/.

 We are so excited that so many Library patrons applied to “host” a Little Free Library in their front yards.

-After accepting applications throughout the month of August, we have selected six Park Ridge residents from among 30 applicants were selected and libraries have been installed in their yards.
+Six Park Ridge residents from among 30 applicants were selected and libraries have been installed in their yards.
 These six were chosen based on their comments and their location within Park Ridge.
 Park Ridge is truly a city of readers, and we can’t wait to offer greater access to our collection through the Little Free Library program.

-We will continue to assess the need to add more Little Free Libraries over the coming years.
-If you would like to be considered as a potential host for a Little Free Library in the future, please read the Steward Agreement below, then complete the form, or drop into the Library and fill out a form at the Little Free Library display in our lobby.
+We will continue to assess the need to add more Little Free Libraries.
+If you would like to be considered as a potential host for a Little Free Library in the future, please read the Steward Agreement below, then complete the form.
 If you’re selected from among the applicants, the Park Ridge Public Library will install a Little Free Library in your yard free of charge.
 Volunteers from the Library and Marion’s Mark will help maintain the book inventory and keep your Little Free Library in good repair.

 For more details, please see our Frequently Asked Questions.
 For additional information, please email firstname.lastname@example.org or call 847-825-3123 and we’ll be happy to answer your questions.

 Thank you for your commitment to hosting a Marion’s Mark/Park Ridge Public Library Little Free Library and supporting literacy in Park Ridge!
 Please read the following requirements and sign below.